-From day one, the design, delivery and evaluation has been co-produced with our community partners and young people themselves.
+From day one, the design, delivery and evaluation have been co-produced with our community partners and young people themselves.
 Through an action research approach, we are constantly consulting with stakeholders to keep the programme and its evaluation relevant to those it serves.

-In Phase 1 of the MST4Life programme, participants engage in 10 experientially-oriented sessions informed by both sports and clinical psychology
+In Phase 1 of the MST4Life programme, participants engage in 10 experientially-oriented sessions informed by both sports and clinical psychology.

-These sessions are designed to be fun, allow participants to engage in a variety of ways, and focus on developing an awareness and practice of mental skills
+These sessions are designed to be fun, allow participants to engage in a variety of ways, and focus on developing an awareness and practice of mental skills.

 After Phase 1 of their MST4Life training programme, participants have an opportunity to attend a four-day residential in the Lake District